 In terms of supported platforms, Xero supports more than Odoo does.
 Both are available on the web and on Android-based mobile devices, but Xero is also available on iOS-based devices as well.
 This makes Xero friendlier towards more hardcore Apple fans, yet, able to satisfy Android fans at the same time.
 So, Xero fairly wins in this aspect.
 We are still trying to grasp Odoo’s decision to not support iOS devices, but it seems they finally realized the importance of this platform and released an app on iTunes at last near the end of 2016.

-Both Xero and Odoo is still not supporting Windows Phones, though.
+Both Xero and Odoo are still not supporting Windows Phones, though.
 Maybe someday, who knows?

 One interesting fact is that Xero integrates well with other applications such as PayPal, MailChimp, Zapier, Workato, and so on.
 The number of applications and platforms that can be integrated with Xero (including Magento and Magento 2) reaches 463.
 In stark contrast, there are only 5 Odoo’s integrations into other applications/platforms so far, Magento 2 included.
 We will get to the bottom of this soon, but obviously Xero wins again in this one.